nsidc/.github/profile/README.md

 * _Where do `mapx` Map Projection Parameter (.mpp) and Grid Parameter Definition (.gpd) files live?_ **[mapxmaps](https://github.com/nsidc/mapxmaps)**
-* _What is NISDC doing for the [Federal Year of Open Science](https://open.science.gov/)?_ **TODO: Add a link to an informational repo/GHPages site/nsidc.org announcement**
+* _What is NSIDC doing for the [Federal Year of Open Science](https://open.science.gov/)?_ **TODO: Add a link to an informational repo/GHPages site/nsidc.org announcement**